Turkana County in Kenya is the driest site of the four sites included in the project. Photo: Stephen Mureithi

 Land health linked to human health

-The project will assess land health at the landscape scale and explore the links with human health and wellbeing.
+The project assesses land health at the landscape scale and explores how it is linked to human health and wellbeing.

-The Land Degradation Surveillance Framework (LDSF) will be applied to assess land health at the landscape level.
+The Land Degradation Surveillance Framework (LDSF) was used to assess land health at the landscape level in the four project study sites.
 The framework is built around a systematic biophysical field survey and sampling protocol, where multiple georeferenced land health indicators are measured within 10 x 10 km sites.

-Soil and vegetation data will be analysed according to the Land Degradation Surveillance Framework (LDSF).
+Soil and vegetation data was analysed according to the Land Degradation Surveillance Framework (LDSF).
 Photo: Stephen Mureithi

 Objective 1 leaders